-- 3. You registered in the spring of 2002 or later - 4.
-You complete a California Nonresident Tuition Exemption form.
+3. You complete a California Nonresident Tuition Exemption form.

 If you have been determined to be a nonresident of California and meet all of the above requirements please complete the a California Nonresident Tuition Exemption form. and submit it to the Office of Enrollment Services.
 Please contact the Office of Enrollment Services if you need help filling out the form.